Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Revisiting a Causal Analysis of the Effects of Candidates' Race on Black Voter Turnout

-To determine which of these designs is most appropriate for this matched dataset, we turn to the graphical display proposed in Section \ref{ss:graphicalDiagnostic}.
-After generating 1,000 random draws under Complete Randomization, Paired Randomization, and Constrained Paired Randomization (all of which were already available after conducting our randomization test in Table \ref{tab:balanceGeneralElections}), we computed the Mahalanobis distance across each randomization.
-Figure \ref{fig:keeleMDPlot} shows the distribution of the Mahalanobis distance under these three designs, as well as the Mahalanobis distance observed in the matched dataset.
-We can see that the matched dataset is unusually well-balanced compared to what we would expect from Complete Randomization and Paired Randomization, whereas the observed balance is almost exactly at the mode of what we would expect from Constrained Paired Randomization.
-We will present results for all three designs in the next section, but Figure \ref{fig:keeleMDPlot} provides more nuanced evidence that Constrained Paired Randomization is probably the most appropriate design for this matched dataset.
+To determine which of these designs is most appropriate for this matched dataset, we computed the Mahalanobis distance across 10,000 draws from Complete Randomization, Paired Randomization, and Constrained Paired Randomization.
+Figure \ref{fig:keeleMDPlot} shows the resulting distribution of Mahalanobis distances under these three designs, as well as the observed Mahalanobis distance for the matched dataset.
+We can see that the matched dataset is unusually well-balanced compared to what we would expect from Complete Randomization and Paired Randomization, whereas the observed balance is near the mode of what we would expect from Constrained Paired Randomization, indicating that it may be the most appropriate design for this matched dataset.
+The corresponding $p$-values are 0.99 for Complete Randomization, 0.95 for Paired Randomization, and 0.87 for Constrained Paired Randomization, again indicating the plausibility of these three designs.